 Conclusion: Ensuring Long-Term Success with Your Predator-Proof Birdhouse

 Building a birdhouse that keeps predators out is key to a safe home for birds.
-This article gives you all the steps to make your birdhouse a success11.
-Studies show that using predator guards can boost nest success by 6.7%11.
-Also, cone and stovepipe baffles are the best at keeping predators away11.
+This article gives you all the steps to make your birdhouse a success.
+Studies show that using predator guards can boost nest success by 6.7%.
+Also, cone and stovepipe baffles are the best at keeping predators away.

 Where you put your birdhouse and how you take care of it are also important.
-Place it between 5 and 30 feet up10.
-Use metal collars or Noel guards to stop climbing predators1.
+Place it between 5 and 30 feet up.
+Use metal collars or Noel guards to stop climbing predators.
 This keeps your birds safe and happy.

 Building a birdhouse that keeps predators out is not just fun.
 It also helps birds in your area.
 With this guide, you can make a safe place for birds to live and grow.